percona/pmm-doc/docs/pmm-upgrade/upgrade_docker.md

    percona/pmm-server:2
    ```

-## Post-Upgrade

-After upgrading, verify that PMM Server is running correctly and all your data is accessible.
+6. After upgrading, verify that PMM Server is running correctly and all your data is accessible.

-> **Note**: If you encounter any issues during the upgrade process, consult the [troubleshooting guide](#troubleshooting) or contact Percona support.